apache/singa/doc/en/develop/build.md

     conda install -c <anaconda username> -c conda-forge singa=2.1.0.dev=cpu_py36

-To make the installation command simple, we create the following additional packages which depend on the latest CPU and GPU SINGA packages.
+To make the installation command simple, you can create the following additional packages which depend on the latest CPU and GPU SINGA packages.

     # for singa-cpu
     conda build tool/conda/cpu/  --python=3.6